Who are you?

 Absolutely.
 This is a nonprofit endeavor intended for private educational and entertainment purposes.
 Every picture and video included here is used to support my commentary (which I myself create and own), and I’m mindful of how much I use of this supportive material.
 I also cooperate with rights-holders who feel differently.
 Just let me know.

 In addition to getting an email update every time a new post is published, subscribers — and subscribers only — have the opportunity to request copies of the rare (and non-commercially available) shows and recordings discussed and featured here.
 Also, it’s free and it’s easy.

 On the top right corner of the home page, enter your address into the box underneath the heading “Follow Blog via Email.”
 Then, confirm your subscription in the email you’ll immediately receive.
 Did I mention that it’s free?

 Do you have a Facebook page?

 How can I contact you?

-For professional inquiries or truly urgent matters (like important corrections), you can email me at my new blog-themed address: email@example.com.
-Don’t email me asking for free stuff; please comment with your requests on the appropriate blogposts.
+For professional inquiries or truly urgent matters (important corrections), you can email me at my blog address: email@example.com.
+I do not respond to solicitations.